UW football coach Jimmy Lake suspended one game after hitting and shoving player on sideline

 The suspension stems from a sideline incident in Washington’s 26-16 loss to rival Oregon on Saturday night, in which Lake was shown on national television attempting to separate walk-on linebacker Ruperake Fuavai from a sideline scrum by hitting him in the facemask, then shoving him in the back when he turned to walk away.

+Added Lake in a separate statement: “I want to apologize to every member of our team, and in particular to Ruperake Fuavai, for my actions during our game on Saturday.
+I also want to apologize to President Cauce and Jen Cohen for putting the University in this position.
+I fully accept the decision that was made.
+Our team has the right to expect better than what I displayed on Saturday, and I’m committed to doing just that — being better so our program will reflect all that’s good about being a Washington Husky.”

 Lake will not be made available to the media this week.
-Gregory and interim offensive coordinator Junior Adams are scheduled to meet the media at 3 p.m.
+On Monday, Cohen declined to comment further on Lake’s suspension.

-Cohen released the following statement on Saturday night: “We are aware of an interaction between Head Coach Jimmy Lake and a student-athlete during the first half of Saturday’s game.
+Cohen released this statement on Saturday night: “We are aware of an interaction between Head Coach Jimmy Lake and a student-athlete during the first half of Saturday’s game.
 We have high expectations of the conduct of our coaches and we are working to gather more information on this matter.”

-It appears, roughly 36 hours later, Cohen and Co. have enough information to dole out a suspension.
+It appears, roughly 36 hours later, Cohen and Co. have enough information to dispense a suspension.

+On Sunday, UW also fired offensive coordinator and quarterbacks coach John Donovan after just 13 games with the program.

 Lake — who arrived in Seattle as Chris Petersen’s defensive backs coach in 2014, before being promoted to co-defensive coordinator (2016-17) and then defensive coordinator (2018-19) — has gone 7-6 in less than two full seasons at the helm.
 It’s his first head coaching position in any capacity.

+Perhaps more damning, UW’s 2021 signing class ranked just sixth in the Pac-12 and 36th in the nation by the 247Sports Composite, while the 2022 class sits eighth in the conference and 54th in the country.

+A bevy of in-state blue-chip recruits — including five-star defensive lineman J.T.
+Tuimoloau (Ohio State), five-star wide receiver Emeka Egbuka (Ohio State), four-star linebacker Julien Simon (USC) and four-star wide receiver Junior Alexander (Arizona State) — ultimately signed elsewhere in the 2021 cycle.

-Lake also made waves — and headlines — earlier last week, when he appeared to insult Oregon by saying he doesn't consider the Ducks a recruiting rival because of the university's lack of "academic prowess."
+On that subject: Lake made waves — and headlines — earlier last week, when he appeared to insult Oregon by saying he doesn’t consider the Ducks a recruiting rival because of the university’s lack of “academic prowess.”

 “The schools we go against are way more … have academic prowess — like the University of Washington, Notre Dame, Stanford, USC,” Lake said.
 “We go with a lot of battles toe-to-toe all the way to the end with those schools.
 So, I think that’s made up in your (media/recruiting service) world.
 In our world, we battle more academically prowess teams.”